Wild Rice Harvest Bowls with Fig Balsamic Vinaigrette are full of healthy, fall-inspired ingredients. As delicious as they are gorgeous!

 Slice the squash into planks, then each plank into strips, and finally each strip into 1″ cubes.

 By the way, I’ve said it before and I’ll say it again, it’s so funny how different individual squash can be!
-The one I sliced into to photograph for this recipe was bright yellow (Lincoln asked if it was cheese!) and not extremely sweet, while the one I used for this recent Roasted Balsamic Butternut Squash was sweet as candy and pumpkin-orange.
-Shrug!
+The one I sliced to photograph for this recipe was bright yellow (my oldest asked if it was cheese!) and not extremely sweet, while another one I used last week was sweet as candy and pumpkin-orange.

 wild-rice-harvest-bowls-with-fig-balsamic-vinaigrette-iowagirleats-07

-Measure out 3 cups of 1″ cubes then add to a silpat or nonstick sprayed foil-lined baking sheet and toss with extra virgin olive oil, garlic powder, chili powder, and cinnamon, plus lots of salt and pepper.
+Anyhow, measure out 3 cups of 1″ cubes then add to a parchment paper or nonstick sprayed foil-lined baking sheet and toss with extra virgin olive oil, garlic powder, chili powder, and cinnamon, plus lots of salt and pepper.

 wild-rice-harvest-bowls-with-fig-balsamic-vinaigrette-iowagirleats-08

-Roast the butternut squash for 15-20 minutes at 400 degrees, stirring halfway through.
 After stirring, put the squash back into the oven along with a sheet pan of shredded brussels sprouts tossed with extra virgin olive oil, salt and pepper.
-The brussels sprouts will get nice and crispy in 8-10 minutes, which means they should be done at the same time the squash is – weewho!
+The brussels sprouts will get nice and crispy in 8-10 minutes, which means they should be done at the same time the squash is.

 Let both the squash and brussels sprouts cool slightly – you can also roast both a day ahead of time.